Commander: Mack Maginnis

 bobb10612@att.net

 Hebrews 13 verses 1-2: Let love of the brethren continue.
-Do not neglect to show hospitality to strangers, for by this some have entertained angels without knowing it.
+Do not neglect to show hospitality to strangers for by this, some have entertained angles without knowing it.

 FOR GOD AND COUNTRY!!!